fastmcp-me/mcp-routine/README.md

 # MCP Routine

-🌅🍳☕️📰🚗💼 Routine is an MCP server that lets you create custom tools on the fly.
+🌅🍳☕️📰🚗💼 MCP Routine is a MCP server that lets you create custom tools on the fly.
 It stitches actions executed by multiple MCP tools into a reusable routine.

 ### Why?

-If you perform the same sequence of tool calls over and over, a routine will save you time and removes prompting inconsistencies.
+If you perform the same sequence of tool calls over and over, a routine will save you time and remove prompting inconsistencies.
 A routine includes full context of the exact set of tools and inputs needed to execute a full task.

 ### Installation